SebKrusz/sebastian-kruszeweski-brainflix/README.md

 - Elevating user experience through clickable side videos.
 With a click, the magic the Main Video section gracefully updates to display the details and comments of the selected video.

-### React Wizardry
+### React

 - Leveraging React concepts to orchestrate a UI responding dynamically to user interactions.

 ### Visual Design Excellence

-- Achieving pixel-perfect responsiveness at and between breakpoints, a testament to my dedication to visual design precision.
+- Achieving pixel-perfect responsiveness at and between breakpoints, utilizing a mobile first layout, a testament to my dedication to visual design precision.

 ### State Management Mastery